 While there is no direct link between my studies and current career path, I am very grateful to have done this MA in particular.
 It has allowed me to meet wonderful new people and introduced me to different kinds of performance I wish I’d known about earlier.
 It taught me a whole new way of thinking and I am immensely grateful for that.
 I’m currently exploring what I want to do further to a day job that I love and have held through both of my studies.
 This MA has impacted me as a person in a way that goes beyond career opportunities and marketable skills (although I suppose it gave me those too).
 I did this MA out of curiosity and it has made me a better informed and more engaged person, which is something that I think will serve me for the rest of my life."

 Renee Trijselaar is a programmer at the Wereldmuseum in Rotterdam

 "I came to Utrecht to find theory about theatre with the goal to build a bridge between hiphop culture and contemporary theatre.
-I wanted to learn how to build meaningfull bridges between different disciplines.
+I wanted to learn how to build meaningful bridges between different disciplines.
 I now work as a freelance coach and consultant with the mission to make arts and culture, especially in Rotterdam, younger and more colourful by matchmaking and driving on cultural entrepreneurship, in my own company Well Played.
 Also I work as a programmer at the Wereldmuseum, which is the museum for ethnology in Rotterdam.
-My assignment is to connect the museum with the hyper divers and young city trough inspiring and daring programs."
+My assignment is to connect the museum with the hyper divers and young city trough inspiring and daring programmes."